Approximating compact objects in bootstrapped Newtonian gravity: use of the canonical potential: Introduction

-In this work, we extend our previous investigations of compact sources in bootstrapped Newtonian gravity~\cite{Casadio:2018qeh,Casadio:2019cux,Casadio:2020kbc,Casadio:2020ueb,Casadio:2019pli} by applying an idea introduced in Ref.~\cite{Casadio:2020mch}, whereby the kinetic term of the bootstrapped Newtonian Lagrangian is put in canonical form by performing a field redefinition.
+One of the main purposes for devising the bootstrapped Newtonian gravity was to study static (and spherically symmetric) compact sources~\cite{Casadio:2018qeh,Casadio:2019cux,Casadio:2020kbc,Casadio:2020ueb,Casadio:2019pli}.
+A major difficulty however remains that the non-linearity of the field equation, and its interplay with the (Newtonian) conservation equation, make it impossible to find analytical solutions.
+It is therefore hard to derive general results to compare with the predictions of Newtonian physics or general relativity.~\footnote{A major difference with respect to general relativity is the absence of a Buchdahl limit for isotropic stars~\cite{Casadio:2019cux}.} For this reason, in this work, we extend our previous investigations of compact sources in bootstrapped Newtonian gravity by applying an idea introduced in Ref.~\cite{Casadio:2020mch}, whereby the kinetic term of the bootstrapped Newtonian Lagrangian is put in canonical form by performing a field redefinition.
 The role of the field redefinition is to replace derivative couplings, which are hard to deal with, by standard (albeit non-linear) couplings.
 In particular, we shall employ the same Taylor expansion in powers of the radial coordinate $r$ from Refs.~\cite{Casadio:2018qeh,Casadio:2019cux} and show that the error one makes when truncating the transformed solution (to second order in $r$) is negligible with respect to the truncated solution before the field redefinition.
 We stress that, because of the non-linear nature of the problem and of the required field redefinition, this is a non-trivial result.
 It is also practically relevant because working with the redefined canonical field makes it easier to find approximate solutions for describing compact objects in the bootstrapped Newtonian theory.